 Anxiety in the news

-Watch Dr. Christine Purdon and her student Brenda Chiang talk about OCD on CTV news (the clip begins at 36 minutes in).
+Watch Dr. Christine Purdon and her student Brenda Chiang talk about OCD on CTV News.

 Read about why OCD is a disorder than cannot be ignored from the New York Times.